Gold in Virginia

 Source: Google Earth

 In 1988, Sterling Exploration requested the Orange County Planning Commission to grant permission for exploratory mining north of Lake of the Woods.
-The county officials rejected the request.
-The residents in the Lake of the Woods development opposed the possibility that mining could re-start near them.24
+The residents in the Lake of the Woods development opposed the possibility that mining could re-start near them.
+Orange County officials initially rejected the request.25

 The Moss Mine had been reopened in 1891, with shafts excavated to 70 feet deep and connected another drift at that depth.
 Before operations stopped in 1933, the mine had reached 230 feet deep.
 It was reopened briefly in 1936, with a ball mill for crushing ore.
 Efforts to reopen again in 1984 did not lead to any production.